 Each driver receives 2 hours with a Driving Vehicle Standards Agency (DVSA) Approved Driving Instructors, they have a good understanding of the needs of experienced drivers and the assessment is tailored to the drivers’ personal requirements.
 The assessment is a mixture of discussion and practical driving assessment.

 The assessment is not a driving test, so there is no pass or fail.
 The driving assessor will make recommendations to help ensure continual safety.

 If the Instructor feels there are elements the driver needs to work on a discussion will take place during the two hour assessment slot.

 If the instructor feels that the driving is at a standard which poses a risk to their safety or the safety of others this will be clearly communicated to the driver.
-In context, since the project launched, just 2 people out of nearly 2000 people have taken the decision to stop driving, on the grounds of safety.

 It can be reassuring for drivers to have honest feedback from a professional driving instructor.

 Once a driver registers, they will join the waiting list - this can take approximately one month, depending on the driving instructor’s availability in the area.

 Once a driver is allocated to an instructor, the instructor will make contact to arrange a mutually convenient date and time for the assessment to take place.